World Chess Festival (Orlando & Hawaii)

 Allowable Electronic Devices:

 There are no longer any electronic devices permitted to keep chess notation.
-Next, if you have a cell phone, they need to be turned off and left on your bag on the floor.
-They are not permitted to be taken out of your bag until your game is completed.
+Next, if you have a cell phone, they need to be turned off facing up at the board.
+They are not permitted to be taken away from your board until the game is completed, result is agreed upon, and reported to the tournament directors.

 The penalty for violating these rules may be any of the following: